Insomnia

 • Difficulty falling or staying asleep

-• The tendency to fall asleep during the day
+• Tendency to fall asleep unexpectedly during daytime activities

+A sleeping disorder can affect anyone, disrupting physical health, mental well-being, and productivity.
 Depending on the nature and extent of sleeping disorders and how they affect a person, psychologists classify sleeping disorders into different categories.
-Besides, the grouping of sleep disorders is also done based on behavioral problems due to sleep disorders, difficulties in natural sleep-wake cycles, breathing inabilities, irregularities in sleeping behavior, and constant drowsiness during the day.
+Learning what are the 5 types of sleep disorders and their characteristics is key to managing these conditions effectively.

 • Depression